 \subsection{Conceptualization}

-Contrary to traditional business process models, especially procedural ones, a process frame is not required to provide a complete specification of an entire business process.
-Instead, the actual executed process should emerge, within the boundaries of the process frame, through the reasoning capabilities of the ABPMS itself.
-To support this, the notion of a process frame, as described in~\cite{DBLP:journals/tmis/DumasFLMMRACGFGRVW23}, is broader than that of a traditional process model.
-In particular, a process frame: \begin{inparaenum}[\it (i)] \item is not limited to a single linguistic or symbolic formalism; \item may incorporate heterogeneous knowledge ranging from predefined procedures to commonsense rules and best practices; and \item should, in principle, provide a more permissive process representation, such that, the (semi) autonomous behavior of an ABPMS could emerge. \end{inparaenum}
+Contrary to traditional process models, procedural ones in particular, a process frame is not required to provide a complete specification of an entire business process.\footnote{In this paper, we often use the term ``specification'' instead of the term ``model'' to further stress this difference.} Instead, the actual executed process(es) should emerge, within the boundaries of the process frame, through the reasoning capabilities of the ABPMS itself.
+To support this, the notion of a process frame, as described in~\cite{DBLP:journals/tmis/DumasFLMMRACGFGRVW23}, is broader than the notion of a traditional process model.
+In particular, a process frame: \begin{inparaenum}[\it (i)] \item is not limited to a single linguistic or symbolic formalism; \item may incorporate heterogeneous knowledge ranging from predefined procedures to common sense rules and best practices; and \item should, in principle, provide a more permissive process representation, such that the (semi) autonomous behavior of the ABPMS could emerge. \end{inparaenum}

-We propose reusing existing process modeling languages for the process frame, as also suggested in~\cite{DBLP:journals/tmis/DumasFLMMRACGFGRVW23}, but with a layer of overarching interpretation in support of the aforementioned broader characteristics.
-In that direction, we take inspiration from hybrid business process representations~\cite{DBLP:journals/is/AndaloussiBSKW20} and the recent call for holistic business process management~\cite{DBLP:conf/bpm/BandaraLRM21}, combining both with our earlier contributions on the enactment and monitoring of interdependent business processes~\cite{ALMAN2023102512,ALMAN2023102271,DBLP:journals/is/AcitelliAMM25,DBLP:conf/bpm/WittlingerAAMM25} and with our proposal for developing and adopting the multi-model paradigm for business process management~\cite{DBLP:conf/caise/AlmanMRRW24,Maggi2026}.
+We propose reusing existing process modeling languages for creating the process frame, as also suggested in~\cite{DBLP:journals/tmis/DumasFLMMRACGFGRVW23}, but with a layer of overarching interpretation in support of the aforementioned broader characteristics.
+In that direction, we take inspiration from hybrid business process representations~\cite{DBLP:journals/is/AndaloussiBSKW20} and the recent call for holistic business process management~\cite{DBLP:conf/bpm/BandaraLRM21}, combining both with our earlier works on the enactment, monitoring and discovery of interacting business processes~\cite{DBLP:journals/is/AcitelliAMM25,DBLP:conf/pmai/AlmanCGMM24,ALMAN2023102271,ALMAN2023102512,DBLP:conf/bpm/WittlingerAAMM25} and with our proposal for developing and adopting the multi-model paradigm for business process management~\cite{DBLP:conf/caise/AlmanMRRW24,Maggi2026}.